 The success of a TC project will be heavily reliant on the effectiveness of the communication and coordination within and between the applicant's and CAA's certification project, stakeholders and teams, and any other participating parties such as suppliers and foreign aviation authorities.
-Consideration needs to be given to who with and how communication should be undertaken throughout the project and documented in the PSCP.
+This should be documented in the PSCP.

 It is recommended that focal points within each organisation be identified and kept to a minimum to avoid potential conflict.
-The applicant and the CAA project managers should be kept informed of all critical communications; while this does not preclude team members from communicating with each other they need to ensure that the respective project managers are kept informed.
+The applicant and the CAA project managers should be kept informed of all critical communications.
+While this does not preclude team members from communicating with each other, they need to ensure that the respective project managers are kept informed.